olafhartong/sysmon-modular/tooling/cmd/sysmon-modular/README.md

   --output-dir ../0_custom_configuration/generated_mde
 ```

 This creates include and exclude modules.
 Positive MDE predicates become Sysmon includes.
 MDE negative filters and exclusions become Sysmon excludes where the event and fields are supported.
+A process-and-path exclusion remains one AND rule.
+Filters whose Boolean structure or fields cannot be represented safely are skipped by default; `--allow-lossy` opts into fallback conversion for manual review.

 #### Select MDE telemetry areas